Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: Self-oscillators and engines

-Eddington formulated (\ref{eqn:RE}) in the context of the pulsation of variable stars.
-The $\kappa$-mechanism mentioned above decreases the outflow of heat when the temperature is higher than average ($T_d > 0$), allowing the integral $\oint \delta Q \cdot T_d$ to be positive over a complete cycle.
+(On the contrary, for passive systems $\dot Q \sim -T_d$.)
+Eddington formulated the criterion of (\ref{eqn:REs}) in the context of the pulsation of variable stars.
+The $\kappa$-mechanism mentioned above decreases the outflow of heat when the temperature is higher than average ($T_d > 0$), allowing the integral $\int_0^\tau T_d \, \dot Q \, dt$ in (\ref{eqn:RE}) to be positive.
 For this reason, the $\kappa$-mechanism has also been called the ``Eddington valve''.

-Eddington's use of eq.\ (\ref{eqn:RE}) in the theory of stellar pulsation is equivalent to an earlier result by Rayleigh on the phase relation between the flow of heat and a thermoacoustic self-oscillation.
-In mechanical engineering, this principle (that on average the air should lose more heat when expanded and gain more heat when contracted, in order for the heat flow to encourage the acoustic oscillation) is known as the ``Rayleigh criterion''.
+Eddington's use of (\ref{eqn:RE}) in the theory of stellar pulsation is equivalent to an earlier result by Rayleigh on the phase relation between the flow of heat and a thermoacoustic self-oscillation.
+In mechanical engineering, this principle (that on average the air should lose heat more rapidly when expanded, and gain heat more rapidly when contracted, in order for the heat flow to encourage the acoustic oscillation) is known as the ``Rayleigh criterion''.
 The general result of (\ref{eqn:RE-full}) has therefore been called the ``Rayleigh-Eddington criterion'' in recent work on the physical theory of self-oscillators and engines \cite{2017AnPhy.378...71A}.